bitcoin/bitcoin/doc/zmq.md

 is assumed that the ZeroMQ port is exposed only to trusted entities, using other means such as firewalling.

-Note that when the block chain tip changes, a reorganisation may occur and just the tip will be notified.
+Note that when the blockchain tip changes, a reorganisation may occur and just the tip will be notified.
 It is up to the subscriber to retrieve the chain from the last known block to the new tip.